-I, , declare that on , 2012, I served and filed a copy of the attached , dated , 2012.
-This document is accompanied by the most recent Proof of Service list, located on the web page for this project at: www.energy.ca.gov/sitingcases/piopico/index.html.

-The document has been sent to the other parties in this proceeding (as shown on the Proof of Service list) and to the Commission's Docket Unit or Chief Counsel, as appropriate, in the following manner: (Check all that Apply)

-For service to all other parties:

-Served electronically to all e-mail addresses on the Proof of Service list;

-Served by delivering on this date, either personally, or for mailing with the U.S. Postal Service with firstclass postage thereon fully prepaid, to the name and address of the person served, for mailing that same day in the ordinary course of business; that the envelope was sealed and placed for collection and mailing on that date to those addresses NOT marked "e-mail service preferred."

-AND

-For filing with the Docket Unit at the Energy Commission:

-- by sending one electronic copy to the e-mail address below (preferred method); OR - by depositing an original and 12 paper copies in the mail with the U.S. Postal Service with first class postage thereon fully prepaid, as follows:

-CALIFORNIA ENERGY COMMISSION - DOCKET UNIT

-Attn: Docket No. 11-AFC-01 1516 Ninth Street, MS-4 Sacramento, CA 95814-5512 docket@energy.ca.gov

-OR, if filing a Petition for Reconsideration of Decision or Order pursuant to Title 20, § 1720:

-Served by delivering on this date one electronic copy by e-mail, and an original paper copy to the Chief Counsel at the following address, either personally, or for mailing with the U.S. Postal Service with first class postage thereon fully prepaid:

-California Energy Commission Michael J. Levy, Chief Counsel 1516 Ninth Street MS-14 Sacramento, CA 95814 michael.levy@energy.ca.gov

-I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct, that I am employed in the county where this mailing occurred, and that I am over the age of 18 years and not a party to the proceeding.
+I,, declare that on,, 2012, I served and filed a copy of the attached, dated, 2012.
+This document is accompanied by the most st recent Proof of Service list, located on the web page for this project at: www.energy.ca.gov/sitingcases/piopico/index.html.
+The document has been sent to the other parties in this proceeding (as shown on the Proof of Service list) and to t Commission's Docket Unit or Chief Counsel, as appropriate, in the following manner: he (Check all that Apply) For service to all other parties: Served electronically to all e-mail addresses on the Proof of Service list; Served by delivering on this date, either personally, or for mailing with the U.S. Postal Service with first-class postage thereon fully prepaid, to the name and address of the person served, for mailing that same day in the ordinary course of business; that the envelope was sealed and placed for collection and mailing on that date to those addresses marked "hard copy required" or where no e-mail address is provided.
+AND For filing with the Docket Unit at the Energy Commission: by sending one electronic copy to the e-mail address below (preferred method); OR by depositing an original and 12 paper copies in the mail with the U.S. Postal Service with first cl postage thereon fully prepaid, as follows: ass CALIFORNIA ENERGY COMMISSION - DOCKET UNIT Attn: Docket No. 11-AFC-01 1516 Ninth Street, MS-4 Sacramento, CA 95814-5512 docket@energy.ca.gov OR, if filing a Petition for Reconsideration of Decision or Order pursuant to Title 20, § 1720: Served by delivering on this date one electronic copy by e-mail, and an original paper copy to the Cl Counsel at the following address, either personally, or for mailing with the U.S. Postal Service with first cl postage thereon fully prepaid: California Energy Commission Michael J. Levy, Chief Counsel 1516 Ninth Street MS-14 Sacramento, CA 95814 michael.levy@energy.ca.gov I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct, the am employed in the county where this mailing occurred, and that I am over the age of 18 years and not a party to proceeding.